jessesquires/jessesquires.com/_posts/2021-09-12-an-ios-shortcut-to-show-proof-of-vaccine.md

 %}

 That's it!
 Now tapping this shortcut will open and present this file in Files app.
 It's fast and easy.

+{% include updated_notice.html
+message="
+Additionally, in iOS 15.1 (currently in beta), you will be able to [add your COVID Vaccination Card to the Wallet App](https://www.macrumors.com/2021/09/21/ios-15-vaccine-card-wallet-app/).
+However, this will only work in states and health organizations that support SMART Health Cards.
+" %}